josh-works/josh-works.github.io/_pages/stripe_course.md

 ---
 layout: page
-title: How to Integrate Stripe and a static site
+title: How to Integrate Stripe Checkout and a Jekyll Static Site
 status: published
 type: page
 published: true